guilhermelawless/turtlebot3_datasets/README.md

 3. Download the dataset (the map is already in the `data` directory, this downloads the rosbag):
     `roscd turtlebot3_datasets/scripts && bash download_dataset.sh`

-4. Run a static transform publisher to connect the ground-truth and robot frames (you can also add as a node to your launch file).:
+4. Run a static transform publisher to connect the ground-truth and robot frames (you can also add as a node to your launch file):
     `rosrun turtlebot3_datasets publish_initial_tf.sh odom # other frames can be used`

 5. Launch the description launch file: